Hair Toppers & Wiglets

 Advanced Stage Hair Loss

-Hair loss at this stage is typically very noticeable and completely bald areas of the scalp are visible.
+Hair loss at this stage is typically very noticeable and completely bald areas of scalp are visible.
 The largest of base sizes will work to completely conceal hair loss.
 Some women with advanced stage hair loss may want to consider shopping for a full wig.

 STEP 2: MEASURE THE AREA OF HAIR LOSS